Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 96 of 10096.
-Question97.
-When the Tamil Nadu Government banned the usage of one-time use and throwaway plastics?
-Correct
+97. When the Tamil Nadu Government banned the usage of one-time use and throwaway plastics?

 As per the government order cited above, the Tamil Nadu Government has banned the usage of one-time use and throwaway plastics from 1st January 2019.
 This excellent legislation is designed to protect Tamil Nadu from plastic pollution.